As an operator of public transport, we provide a vital service to communities.

 Our services have continued to ensure that millions of people are able to get to work, education and access services.

 Our devolved management approach enables our bus and rail companies to be more responsive to the needs of local passengers.

 Our businesses work hard with local charities to support raise awareness of important causes.
 We encourage our colleagues to get involved with their local charities and we aim to match those fundraising efforts wherever possible.
-At a corporate level, Go-Ahead supports two UK-based charities which have a transport focus, Railway Children and Transaid.
-We have implemented the London Benchmarking Group model to measure and evaluate our community activity with annual community investments of around £1m across the Group.

 We work and consult with local authorities on all topics that might affect our users, such as road works, new developments and events.
 We have cultivated partnerships with councils to improve outcomes and services for passengers and three of our regional bus managing directors sit on the boards of their Local Economic Partnerships.

-We published an industry-first Sustainable Procurement Charter which is a comprehensive supply chain policy that establishes minimum criteria in core areas of corporate responsibility.
+In 2019, we published an industry-first Sustainable Procurement Charter which is a comprehensive supply chain policy that establishes minimum criteria in core areas of corporate responsibility.
 Under the charter, suppliers must demonstrate a commitment to health and safety, diversity and inclusion and climate action.

 The supply chain charter focuses on our five sustainability priority areas:

 We have also pledged to source one third of our supply chain from boosting local businesses by 2023.